Power-Components/powergrid-doc/doc/table/cell-actions-buttons.md

 ### toggleable(bool $isToggleable, string $trueLabel, string $falseLabel)

-If `isToggleable` is `true`, the table cell will be converted into `toggleable` button.
+If `isToggleable` is `true`, the table cell will be converted into a `toggleable` button.

-When `false`, the table cell will contain the text informed in `$trueLabel` or `$falseLabel`, according to your boolean field value.
+When it is `false`, the table cell will contain the text passed in `$trueLabel`/`$falseLabel`, according to its `boolean` value.

-This is useful when users do not have permission to edit data and must see a text instead of a button.
+This is useful when the user do not have permission to edit data and must see a text instead of a button.

 Example: